Last updated March 24, 2023.

 Practicing as a Physician

-At present, there are roughly 34,000 licensed radiologists in the U.S. The number of radiology positions available each year is strikingly similar to the number of radiology residents graduating, meaning there is no shortage of radiologists just yet.
+At present, roughly 48,464 radiologists are practicing in the U.S. The number of radiology positions available each year is strikingly similar to the number of radiology residents graduating, meaning there is no shortage of radiologists just yet!

 One thing to remember about radiology is that it is a tech-heavy job.
-Radiologists must be handy with technology and eager to learn as the way in which testing is carried out will change over time.
+Radiologists must be handy with technology and willing to learn as best practices within the specialty change frequently.
+The best radiologists share common characteristics—they are analytical, good communicators, and organized.
+Written reports are commonplace in radiology; for this reason, radiologists must hold their own when it comes to writing and editing.

 Interested in a radiology clinical experience?
 AMO has you covered!